Bryan De La Cruz Preview, Player Props: Marlins vs. Rays

 - De La Cruz is hitting .256 with 28 doubles, 16 home runs and 36 walks.

-- De La Cruz has driven home a run in 42 games this year (34.1%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on five occasions..
+- De La Cruz has picked up an RBI in 33.9% of his games this year, with two or more RBI in 12.9% of his games.
+He has also produced three or more runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.